arees88/ML_Azure_P2_Operationalizing_ML/README.md

     ![alt text](screenshots/2.2_Experiment_completed_1.png)

+    The Best model has been identified as **VotingEnsemble** with **0.947** AUC:

     ![alt text](screenshots/2.2_Experiment_completed_2.png)

 - **Best model**

-    Here are the details of the Best Model which was identified as **VotingEnsemble** with 0.947 AUC:
+    Here are the details of the Models that were included in the AutoML experiment run.
+    The Best model **VotingEnsemble** is first on the list:

     ![alt text](screenshots/2.3_Best_model_1.png)